corycalaway/password-generator/README.md

 ### Current Page Issues

-* Page must be refreshed to generate new password.
 * Password does not generate if anything other than a number is entered when asking for password length.

 ### Link